timenoe/Terraria-RetroAchievements/README.md

 # Terraria RetroAchievements

-Terraria tModLoader mod to integrate with RetroAchievements.
+Terraria tModLoader mod that integrates Terraria with RetroAchievements.